 Troyer Steele Anderson Prize

 The Troyer Steele Anderson Prize is awarded on a regular basis to the person whom Council considers to have made the most outstanding contribution to the advancement of the purposes of the Association.
 The prize was established by a bequest from Frank Maloy Anderson (1871–1961), a diplomatic and constitutional historian and a life member of the AHA, in honor of the memory of his son, a historian and public servant.
+Council members on the AHA's Professional Division will serve as the jury and will recommend an individual for approval by the Council.

 For questions, please contact the Prize Administrator.